 Aurelian Property

-Site Costs Explained for Victorian House & Land Buyers
+Site Costs Explained for Victorian Property Investors

 Site costs are one of the easiest areas for buyers to underestimate when comparing house and land packages.
 Two packages can look similar on paper, but the final cost can be very different once the land conditions are properly assessed.